Michele Evermore

 About Michele

-Michele Evermore is a senior fellow at think-tank, The Century Foundation (TCF), and one of the nation’s leading experts on unemployment insurance (UI) and social safety net programs.
+Michele Evermore is a senior fellow at the National Academy of Social Insurance, and one of the nation’s leading experts on unemployment insurance (UI) and social safety net programs.

 Prior to NELP, Evermore promoted worker rights as a legislative advocate for labor unions, including the Service Employees International Union District 1199 and the National Nurses United, and worked for the Obama administration’s Department of Labor as a senior legislative officer.
 Prior to that, she worked in Congress for a decade, primarily for then-Senator Tom Harkin, as well as for the House Committee on Education and the Workforce.
 In those roles, she worked to advance worker protections, organizing rights, and improving retirement security in a variety of private pension plan designs, as well as Social Security.